rGalrito/dot-files/README.md

 #### version: 0.4.1
 ---

-I believe that I can (and should) improve other Linux users' skill set.
+I like to improve my Linux users' skill set.

 With this repo, I pretend to provide easy access to install new and valuable tools.

 This is a traditional dot file repo as you can find more on [Github](https://dotfiles.github.io/).

 ---